Applying Bayesian Inference and deterministic anisotropy to retrieve the molecular structure $|\Psi(\boldsymbol{R})|^2$ distribution from gas-phase diffraction experiments: Code Availability

 \subsection{A Separation of Timescales Approximation for Excited State Dynamics}

 The second approximation is a separation of time scales between the rotational and vibronic dynamics.
 The anisotropy signature, \adm, lasts of order one to tens of picoseconds for molecules with a few to tens of atoms, respectively.
-When the vibration or dissociation occurs on a much faster timescale than the change in anisotropy, we can calculate the rotational dynamics with respect to the known ground state geometry rather than with the unknown excited state geometry.
-The disparity in timescales is very common, and this approximation is analogous to the Born-Oppenheimer approximation.
+When the vibration or isomerization occurs on a much faster timescale than the change in anisotropy, we can calculate the rotational dynamics with respect to the known ground rovibronic state structure rather than with the unknown excited state structure.
+This disparity in timescales is very common, and this approximation is analogous to the Born-Oppenheimer approximation.

 We first consider the more general case of a double pump pulse experiment that first induces a rotational wavepacket and then launches a vibronic wavepacket.
 The first pulse increases the ensemble anisotropy and consequently the number of $C_{lmk}(q,t)$ coefficients.
 The second pulse further mixes the rotational states while exciting vibronic modes.
-Let $\tau$ denote the arrival time of the second vibration inducing pulse after the first rotation inducing pulse, and $t$ is the elapsed time after the second pump pulse.
+Let $\tau$ denote the arrival time of the second vibration-inducing pulse after the first rotation-inducing pulse, and $t$ is the elapsed time after the second pump pulse.

-Our initial state is considered to be a thermal ensemble in the vibronic ground state.
-We describe a single initial state ($i$) in the Born-Oppenheimer basis as
+In our experiment, we initially start with a thermal ensemble often dominated by the vibronic ground state.
+This ensemble is made of initial rovibronic states, each indexed by ($i$), in the Born-Oppenheimer basis as

 prior to any pulses.
-After the alignment pulse, and before the vibration inducing pulse, our coherent rotational state evolves as
+After the alignment pulse, and before the vibration-inducing pulse, our coherent rotational state evolves as